cowlicks/privacypossum/README.md

 * show user-deactivated urls in popup
 * make it take an action as an argument
 * refactor so popup items are done as part of reasons, add.in_popup property, add popup messages to reasons
-* add popup messaging into reasons
 * update psl script to reflect new location
 * add MessageDispatcher to Handler
-* add deletion to domain store, do disk map next.

 ## techniques